suit-wg/architecture/draft-ietf-suit-architecture.md

 Internet.
 A multi-stage bootloader may soften this requirement at the expense of a more sophisticated boot process.

-For a bootloader to offer a secure boot it needs to provide the following features:
+For a bootloader to offer a secure boot functionality it needs to implement the following functionality:

--  Availability of cryptographic libraries, such as SHA-256 to compute a fingerprint over the firmware image and a digital signature algorithm.
-(Alternatively, a symmetric key variant using a keyed message digest may be used instead.)
+-  Cryptographic libraries with hash functions, digital signatures (for asymmetric crypto), keyed message digests (for symmetric crypto).

 -  The device needs to have a trust anchor store to verify the digital signature.
 (Alternatively, access to a key store for use